Iceberg Tagging

 Iceberg forecasts beta testing

-Coming soon: ACCIBERG will demonstrate its pilot iceberg forecasts for beta-testers in the summer of 2025.
-Volunteers can request a forecast for a specific iceberg via the IceWatch mobile app.
-The iceberg trajectory forecast will be computed on-demand, based on the latest Copernicus data, and sent to the individual beta testers.
+Coming soon: ACCIBERG will demonstrate its pilot iceberg forecasts for beta-testers in the summer of 2026.
+Volunteers can request a forecast for a specific iceberg and the iceberg trajectory forecast will be computed on-demand, based on the latest Copernicus data, and sent to the individual beta testers.